NiloGregginz33/QMGRExperiments/README.md

    - These files are included in this repository for **viewing purposes only**, and their use, modification, or distribution is strictly prohibited without prior written permission from the owner.
    - For permissions, licensing inquiries, or collaborations, please contact manavnaik123@gmail.com

+also no i didnt open the global life email lol

 2. **Examples and Experiments**:
    - Files in the `Examples/` directory or with 'ex' in its name (or earlier iterations derived from it) and do not have "Factory" in the name are licensed under the **MIT License** (or your chosen license).
 You are free to use, modify, and distribute these files provided you include proper attribution.